Captivity of Mangalorean Catholics at Seringapatam: Fifteen-year captivity

 At this time many Christians performed daring feats to rescue captives from Seringapatnam and take them to places of safety.
 A captive named Domingo Pinto (brother of Salvador Pinto, who rose to high rank in the services of Tipu), was particularly proficient in this.
 He rescued many people and took them secretly to Mangalore or Tellicherry.
 He proposed that those anxious to regain their liberty could be rescued on payment to him of a certain sum of money.
 He fixed the rescue price per captive at 8 hoons (Rs.
 32) for a male, and 4 hoons (Rs.
 16) for a female.

 In 1792, the King of Coorg, Dodda Vira-Rajendra, managed to escape from captivity at Seringapatnam, and, with the aid of the British armies under Lord Cornwallis, was able to regain Coorg for himself through the treaty of 1792 between the English, their allies and Tipu.
 Anxious to repopulate a kingdom depopulated by Tipu, Dodda welcomed the fugitive Konkani Christians.
 As an inducement to remain permanently in his territory, he granted them several privileges, obtained a priest from Goa, and built a chapel for them.
 After the relaxation of policies from 1792 onwards, the Christians began to resettle in Canara.
 Many Mangalorean Catholic students, who had studied for the priesthood in Goa returned to Mangalore.

 After considering the changed circumstances, the Archbishop of Goa, by a provision issued on 20 February 1795, appointed Minguel José Louis Mendes interim vicar of the four sub-districts of Mangalore, Barcoor, Onore and Moolki.
 Some other priests also came to Canara with the new vicar.
 Those from Goa retained their old prejudices and could not accept the rule of Tipu, openly advocating rebellion against him, writing offensive letters and making offensive speeches.
-As a result, in 1797, the brief repite enjoyed by the Christians ceased and their persecution recommenced.
+As a result, in 1797, the brief respite enjoyed by the Christians ceased and their persecution recommenced.